Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Usually within 2 weeks.
 No notice periods, no recruitment.

-"What if there is an incident – are you reachable?"
+"What if there is an incident – will you be reachable?"

 Yes.
-We are immediately available for critical incidents, even outside of regular hours.
-It's part of the service.
+For critical incidents, we are immediately available, even outside regular hours.
+That is part of the service.

 "Can we adjust the engagement?"

 Absolutely.
-More hours before an audit, fewer during quieter periods.
-We scale to your needs.
+More hours before an audit, fewer during quieter phases.
+We scale with your needs.

-"How does it work with our IT team?"
+"How does this work with our IT team?"

-We don't replace your IT team – we complement it.
+We do not replace your IT team – we complement it.
 Your IT manager remains operationally responsible; we bring the strategic security expertise.

 "Do we still need internal security resources?"

 It depends.
-For up to about 200 employees, an IT manager plus CISO-as-a-Service is often sufficient.
-Beyond that, a full-time security analyst makes sense, whom we guide.
+Up to around 200 employees, an IT manager plus CISO-as-a-Service is often enough.
+Beyond that, an internal security analyst whom we guide makes sense.

 We listen, ask a few questions, and give you an honest assessment of whether CISO-as-a-Service makes sense for your company – or not.
 No sales pitch, no pressure.

-Sometimes we also recommend: "Better hire someone internally."
+Sometimes we also recommend: "It is better to hire someone internally."
 Or: "Start with a security assessment first."
-Whatever helps the most.
+Whatever helps most.

 Summary

-• Medium-sized businesses need security leadership, but often can't justify a full-time CISO
+• Mid-sized companies need security leadership, but often cannot justify a full-time CISO

-• CISO-as-a-Service offers strategic security expertise at 50% of the cost
+• CISO-as-a-Service provides strategic security expertise at 50% of the cost

-• 1-2 days of focused expertise per week can have more impact than a full-time CISO buried in daily stress
+• 1-2 days of focused expertise per week can have more impact than a full-time CISO lost in the daily grind

-• The model is particularly suitable for growing companies, compliance challenges, and SMEs
+• The model is especially well suited for growing companies, compliance challenges, and SMEs

-• Not every company needs an external CISO – with high demand, internal might be better
+• Not every company needs an external CISO – when demand is high, internal is better

-The First Step: A conversation to clarify what's right for your company.
+The first step: A conversation that clarifies what is right for your company.
 No commitment, no sales talks – just an honest assessment.

 Contact us!